swiftlang/swift-evolution/proposals/0300-continuation.md

 ) async throws -> T
 ```

+The `resume` methods immediately return control to the caller after
+transitioning the task out of its suspended state.
+The task itself does not
+actually resume execution until its executor reschedules it.

-The operation must follow one of the following invariants:
+The program must follow one of the following invariants after invoking
+`withUnsafeContinuation`:

-- Either the resume function must only be called *exactly-once* on each
+- Either the resume function must only be called *exactly-once* after
+  the operation function passed into `withUnsafeContinuation` has finished
-  execution path the operation may take (including any error handling paths),
+  executing, on every execution path through the program,
-  or else
-- the resume function must be called exactly at the end of the operation
+- Or else the resume function must be called exactly at the end of the operation
   function's execution.

 `Unsafe*Continuation` is an unsafe interface, so it is undefined behavior if